failmap/server/README.md

-# Failmap server provisioning
+# WebSecMap server provisioning

-This repository contains server provisioning for the Failmap project (https://faalkaart.nl).
+This repository contains server provisioning for the WebSecMap project (https://faalkaart.nl).

 The setup is flexible and configureable to allow easy deployment and management of multiple different instances for different organisations.